Kevin Stevens: NHL career

 Stevens played a few games with the Penguins in the 1987–88 NHL season, then spent the 1988–89 NHL season jumping back and forth between the National Hockey League (NHL) and the Muskegon Lumberjacks of the International Hockey League (IHL).

 Starting with the 1989–90 NHL season, Stevens became one of the top left wingers and power forwards in the league.
+He recorded 29 goals with 41 assists for a total of 70 points in 76 games while taking 171 penalty minutes.
+He started a run of 40-goal seasons with the campaign, which saw him score 40 to go along with 46 assists for 86 points while being named to the All-Star Game and receive NHL Second-Team honors.
+Stevens would prove pivotal in the 1991 Stanley Cup playoffs, leading the team in goals with 17 while contributing 16 assists.
+His goals saw him tied third-most for a postseason in NHL history behind Jari Kurri and Reggie Leach, who had each scored 19; no Pittsburgh player has matched Stevens for one postseason.
+With the team trailing 2–0 in the Prince of Wales Conference Finals to the Boston Bruins, Stevens publicly guaranteed that the Penguins would win the next four games in a row.
+He started the scoring in game three and scored three more goals in the next two games as the Penguins ultimately won the series in six games.
-He had four consecutive seasons of at least 40 goals and 80 points from 1990 to 1994 and surpassed 50 goals and 100 points in 1991–92 and 1992–93.
-In the 1991–92 NHL season, Stevens scored 2 points more than Wayne Gretzky (then in his 13th season), becoming only the third person in NHL history to outscore Gretzky in the regular season, though he still finished second in points to teammate Mario Lemieux.
-His 123 points that year also set a record for the most points by an American-born player and a left wing in one season.
-The 55 goals he scored the following year tied him with Jimmy Carson for most goals in a single NHL season by a United States-born player.
-That record would stand for another 29 years before being broken by Auston Matthews on April 7, 2022.
-During the Pittsburgh Penguins' back-to-back Stanley Cup seasons of 1990–91 and 1991–92, Stevens was the only Penguin to play in every regular season and playoff game.
-He is also one of four NHL players to have accumulated more than 50 goals and at least 200 PIM in a season, the others are Keith Tkachuk, Brendan Shanahan and Gary Roberts.
-His 17 goals during the 1990–91 playoffs are tied for fourth all-time (only Jari Kurri and Reggie Leach with 19 and Joe Sakic with 18 have surpassed that mark).
-He scored 13 more in the 1991–92 postseason.

-On May 21, 1992, during game three of the Prince of Wales Conference final against the Boston Bruins, Stevens became the 25th player in NHL history to score three goals in a single playoff period.
+In the 1991–92 NHL season, Stevens reached his pinnacle, scoring 54 goals with 69 assists for his first 100-point season with 123, which was second only to Mario Lemieux in the entire league.
+His 50th goal in his 62nd game set a new mark for the fastest American-born player to reach 50 goals in a season.
+He also recorded 254 penalty minutes during the season; alongside Gary Roberts, Stevens became the first group of players to record a 50-goal season with 200 penalty minutes.
+His 123 points that year also set a record for the most points by an American-born player and a left wing in one season; Pat LaFontaine passed him in points the following season, but Stevens still maintains the record for American-born players in the left wing position.
+He finished 8th in the Hart Trophy voting and was named to the First Team on the NHL All-Star Team.
+During the Pittsburgh Penguins' back-to-back Stanley Cup seasons, Stevens was the only Penguin to play in every regular season and playoff game.
+He scored 13 goals in the 1992 Stanley Cup playoffs.
+On May 21, 1992, during game three of the Conference Final against the Boston Bruins, Stevens became the 25th player in NHL history to score three goals in a single playoff period.
 Scoring a hat trick in the first period, he would add one more goal before the end of the game.
 The Penguins swept the Bruins then swept the Chicago Blackhawks to win their second straight Stanley Cup.